Proven-Paradox/shaper-system/Handbook.md

 * Your target is [Rooted](#root) until your next Turn.

 #### Resilient Protector
-When you take a would blow in place of an ally--such when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have [Taunt](#taunt) and are in the same space as another ally, increase your Physical and Mental Defense by your [Hero Tier](#hero-tier) for that Ability.
+When you take a would blow in place of an ally--for example, using an Ability such as [Defender’s Intervention](#defenders-intervention)--or are targeted by a single target offensive Ability while you have [Taunt](#taunt) and are in the same space as another ally, increase your Physical and Mental Defense by your [Hero Tier](#hero-tier) for that Ability.

 #### Sadism
 When you kill or knock out a foe, increase your [Offensive Track](#the-offensive-track) by 1.
 Alternatively, you may become [Charged](#charged)